 No one loves the nerve that agitates a tooth – but it is a signal that all is not well with the mouth.
 Perhaps that is the true measure of conscience.
 To continue in the words of Emily Dickinson: “It is enough – the freight should be proportioned to the groove”.

-The author of this perceptive and sympathetic survey died at the age of 62.
-In a comparatively short life, Marjorie Farquharson did a remarkable amount to encourage and establish a respect for human rights in Russia (Guardian, 1 July 2016).
+The author of this survey died at the age of 62.
+In a comparatively short life, Marjorie Farquharson did a remarkable amount to encourage and establish a respect for human rights in Russia (see Guardian, 1 July 2016).

 She was a researcher on the Soviet Union at Amnesty International from 1978 to 1991.
 Then, in 1991, she opened the first Amnesty office in Moscow; taught fledgling NGOs how to fund their activities; and travelled around the country, introducing the idea of a human rights ombudsman to Russia’s disparate regions (see “Marjorie Farquharson“, Wikipedia).